The following changes are temporary

 During A Temporary Closure

 After a cancellation due to COVID-19 PCC SACC would be closed for a minimum of 5 days.
-This temporary closure might be extended depending on the extent of deep cleaning needed and/or recommendations given by the San Mateo Health Department.
-PCC SACC staff would keep families informed of these developments as they unfold through email and on our website.
+During the temporary closure we will assess the level of exposure to all groups associated with PCC SACC.
+This assessment will occur in conjunction with the San Mateo County Health Department's School and Child Care Centers Team.
+PCC SACC staff would keep families informed of these developments as they unfold through email, on our website, and social media platforms.

 Preventative Measures Before Programming